-Peace made by the blood of Jesus on His cross
+Peace in the Holy Spirit was made by the blood of Jesus on His cross

 God our Father has blessed us by lavishing the riches of His grace upon us in His dear Son and giving us shalom.
 He has reconciled us, joined us, and made us one, set us at one again in Messiah Jesus, thus giving us the blessing of shalom.
 Through this peace, Messiah Jesus enables us to relate in harmony with God our Father, His people, and to an extent, His creation.